gauravbhand1611/oms-documentation/documents/retail-operations/available-to-promise/shipping-rule.md

 In HotWax Commerce, retailers can create different types of shipping rules:

 - Configure the capacity of online orders from a store.
-- Configure which products will be suppressed from which channel.
+- Configure which products will be suppressed to sell from which sales channel.
-- Configure which product will be suppressed from which facility.
+- Configure which product will be suppressed for which facility so that the inventory of these facilities for that product is not computed.

 In this user manual, we will set up different types of configurations.
 For the remainder of the setup, we will use the example of a Canadian retailer that has five retail locations, including three retail stores and two warehouses, and sell their inventory across Canada and US.
 They want to configure shipping rules for a specific product: a Blue Medium-sized shirt from the NotNaked brand.
 Let’s see how retailers can configure shipping rules for such scenarios.